Invariants of symplectic and orthogonal groups acting on $\text{GL}(n,{\mathbb C})$-modules: Examples

-Even if the decomposition (\ref{eq_PolyAlgDecomp}) is not known, for fixed and not very big values of $n$ we can still determine the Hilbert series of $\CC[W]^G$.
-In order to do this we use an algorithm described in \cite{BBDGK} for determining the multiplicity series $M$ and $M'$.
+Even if the decomposition (\ref{eq_PolyAlgDecomp}) is not known, for fixed and not very big values of $n$ we can still determine the Hilbert series of $S(W)^G$ using an algorithm developed in \cite{BBDGK}.
+This algorithm describes how from the Hilbert series (\ref{eq_HilbSeriesS}) to obtain the multiplicity series $M(H(S(W)), x_1, \dots, x_n,t)$ and $M'(H(S(W)),v_1, \dots, v_n, t)$.
 Below we give several explicit examples.

 \begin{example} In this example we take $n = 2$ and $W = S^3V$.
 Then by \cite{BBDGK}